AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 #### Add components to a layout's panel using the Add icon

 1. Locate the section within the panel that allows you to add components.
-1. Click the **Add** icon.
-The icon is typically represented by a plus sign (+) that signifies the option to add new components.
+2. Click the **Add** icon.
+The icon is a plus sign (+) that signifies the option to add new components.
   ![Insert layout](/help/forms/assets/tabs-on-top-add-component.png){width="200" align="center"}

     Clicking the **Add** icon displays an **Insert New Component** dialog box that displays various components for insertion.

     ![Insert New Component Dialog Box](/help/forms/assets/insert-new-component.png){width="200" align="center"}

-1. Browse the available components in the dialog box that appears and select Text Box component.
+1. Browse the available components in the dialog box that appears and select the Text Box component.
-1. Open the properties of the added Text Box component and specify its name as Name.
+2. Open the properties of the added Text Box component and specify its name as Name.
     ![Insert layout](/help/forms/assets/tabs-on-top-textbox-component.png){width="200" align="center"}
-1. Similarly, add two more Text Box components and name added the components as Email ID and Department.
+3. Similarly, add two more Text Box components and name added the components as Email ID and Department.
     ![First Panel](/help/forms/assets/tabs-on-tops-first-panel.png){width="200" align="center"}

     Now that the components in the first panel have been added, you can proceed with adding the components to the second panel.

-1. To switch the panel, click **Select Panel** from the toolbar.
+4. To switch the panel, click **Select Panel** from the toolbar.

     ![Switch Panel](/help/forms/assets/tabs-on-top-select-panel.png){width="200" align="center"}